nako-ruru/httpcompression/README.md

 to transparently provide response body compression.
-Note that, despite the name, `httpcompression` automatically compresses using Brotli or Gzip, depending on the capabilities of the client (`Accept-Encoding`) and the configuration of this handler (by default, both Gzip and Brotli are enabled and Brotli is used by default if the client supports both).
+Note that, despite the name, `httpcompression` automatically compresses using Brotli or Gzip, depending on the capabilities of the client (`Accept-Encoding`) and the configuration of this handler (by default, Zstandard, Brotli and gzip are all enabled and, conditional on client support, used in that order of preference).

 As a simple example: